pegkhiev/Mission-to-Mars/README.md

 ### 1) Scraping Mars Hemispheres Images and Saving Data to MongoDB
 The new code is added to the Jupyter Notebook file which is included in this repo (file: Mission-to-Mars-Challenge.ipynb), and a screenshot is attached here.
 The new code does:
+- Find the right link on the page, and click the link
 - Scrape four images
 - Add the title and url link to a list with four dictionaries
 - Insert the new list to the MongoDB mars_app database